riugxssss/C_rep/registers/README.md

 🧪 Register Simulation in C
 This project simulates three hardware-style registers (8-bit, 16-bit, and 32-bit) using C structs, bitfields, and unions.
 It is designed for low-level systems or embedded programmers who want to model register-level behavior in software.
+TESTED ON LINUX SISTEM

 📦 Features
 ✅ Support for 8-bit, 16-bit, and 32-bit registers.